mdshahjahanmiah/explore/README.md

 ## Further Improvements

-1. Implement HTTPS for secure communication.
+1. Implement HTTPS for secure communication, think of HTTP/2 such as gRPC, protocol buffers for service to service communication.
 2. Enhance error handling and logging.
 3. Introduce request IDs for better traceability.
 4. Refactor for asynchronous processing.